morays-community/NEMO-C1D_PAPA32/README.md

-# C1D-PAPA `WORK IN PROGRESS`
+# C1D-PAPA32 `WORK IN PROGRESS`

 `DOI:XXXXX.XXXXX`

 ## Context and Motivation

-Purpose of this experiment is to perform the 1D column [C1D_PAPA](https://doi.org/10.5194/gmd-8-69-2015) NEMO config with different vertical turbulent-mixing parameterizations.
+Purpose of this experiment is to perform the 1D column [C1D_PAPA](https://doi.org/10.5194/gmd-8-69-2015) NEMO test case with different vertical turbulent-mixing parameterizations.
+Here, we use a slightly modified version of the reference case in which the vertical grid is regurlaly discretized on 32 depth levels over 200m.
 Results are written in an output file with the NEMO output system (XIOS).

 #### Variations